alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/13-use-retriable-request.md

 } = useRetriableRequest(request);
 ```

-The maximum number of request retries for `useRetriableRequest` defaults to 3, and each retry will be delayed by 1 second.
-It will also make a request by default, you can change the behavior by setting `immediate` to false.
+The maximum number of request retries for `useRetriableRequest` defaults to 3, and each retry is delayed by 1 second.
+It also sends a request by default; you can change this by setting `immediate` to false.

 ### Set the static maximum number of retries

 The maximum number of retries indicates the maximum number of times to retry the request after the first request fails.
 During this period, if the request succeeds, it will stop continuing to retry.
 The default maximum number of retries is 3, and you can customize the settings in the following ways.

-When the request reaches the maximum number of retries and still fails, the `onFail` event will be triggered and the request retry will stop.
-If you want to continue to retry after the failure, you can call the `send` function, and it will perform a new round request and retry.
+When the request reaches the maximum number of retries and still fails, the `onFail` event is triggered and retrying stops.
+If you want to keep retrying after a failure, call the `send` function to start a new round of retries.

 ```javascript
 const { send } = useRetriableRequest(request, {